 We live in a world with many rules.
 There are laws, byelaws, rules of the road, religious doctrine, professional codes of practice and social guidance such as manners.

-If we were to simplify the desired outcome of all these rules to one trait or word, what would it be?
+If we were to simplify the desired outcome of all these rules to one characteristic, what would it be?
 My answer is respect.

 Would we need so many rules if we treated each other with respect?

 - We respected other people’s opinion and perspective?

 - We respected mother earth and all her inhabitants?

 - We treated ourselves with respect?